Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Allocator.rst

 Initialization and Memory Management
 ------------------------------------
 The functions in this section can be used to initialize memory for a bump allocator, parse that memory to variables and to deallocate the memory.
+The csalt library restricts the user to a maximum heap allocation of 16 MB per chunk, which is sufficient for most
+applications.
+Larger memory allocations for engineering calculations (i.e. 1400 x 1400 matrices) will require a different custom allocator.

 init_dynamic_arena
 ~~~~~~~~~~~~~~~~~~